HypeNeutron/cra-template-rabaseneutron/README.md

 ---

+## Unexpected Error facing

+> 'prettier/prettier': context.getPhysicalFilename is not a function

+Fixing by `yarn upgrade -R eslint`

+---

 ## React Fast Refresh Disabled to false in .env for Debugging purpose

 > set `false` to refresh page every time when code change benefit for `console.log()` debug way